-This document should be read in conjunction with the Group's Annual report and accounts for the 13 month period ended 30 June 2022.
+This document should be read in conjunction with the Group's Annual report and accounts for the year ended 30 June 2024.

 2. Overview

 The Capital Requirements Directive ("CRD") of the European Union created a regulatory capital framework governing how much capital financial services firm must retain.
 These rules have continued in effect post 'Brexit'.
 The rules are set out in CRD under three pillars: